hyamamoto/tinycorelinux.jp/README.md

 * timezone
 * urxvt
 * mplusfont

-### HALF WAY THROUGH

-* XProgs (installed, all translated, but has font issue.)
+* XProgs

+### NEED MORE TESTING

-* scim (installed, but not tested)
+* scim (installed)
-* scim-anthy (installed, but not tested)
+* scim-anthy (installed)
-* seamonkey (installed, but not tested)
+* seamonkey (installed)
-* anthy (installed, but not tested)
+* anthy (installed)

- Turns out, TC5 has a good hand on supporting UTF-8.
+  Turns out, TC5 has a good hand in supporting UTF-8.
-They didn't turn on the feature as it increase the size.
+Developer didn't turn the feature on as the size matters for them.
-The part around displaying fonts is buggy though...
+The part around displaying fonts had to be patched.
-patch... i need more patch... and water...